KeterWen/22FALL_ECE143_GROUP13/README.md

 # Modeling and Feature And Importance
+To get this section to work, implement the modules located in the Import Modules section of this readme
 ## Determining the Model
 Use lazy classifier to determine most accurate model for predicting data out of set of 29 models
 ![image](https://user-images.githubusercontent.com/91287767/203299756-b7ee25eb-75b8-48ea-99c5-3b2962c95ffd.png)